Fit as a Mama Bear

 How can I strengthen my thoracic spine?

-The first area to strengthen the thoracic spine is to ensure that you have adequate moblity in that area so that you can take it through a goof range of motion.
+The first area to strengthen the thoracic spine is to ensure that you have adequate moblity in that area so that you can take it through a good range of motion.
 From there, exercises I-Y-Ts in a variety of positions are a great way to start.

 Can you stretch your thoracic spine?